 Add 50 microliters of DAPI (dæ'pɪ)solution to the coverslips to stain the cellular nuclei [1] and transfer the samples to a wet, dark box for fluorescent microscopy [2].

-Talent pipettes 50 µL DAPI solution onto the coverslips.
+Talent pipettes 50 µL DAPI solution onto the glass slide.
+(Please change “coverslips” into “glass slide”.)

 Shot of coverslips being placed in a wet dark box.